 Once you understand what is missing, go back to the kitchen and grab a bit of “this or that.”

-Some fresh turmeric root, or a bit of fresh arugula, to add bitter.
+- A bit of fresh arugula, pumpkin seeds, or lime juice, to add bitter.

 You’ve added the extra item to your meal … and voila!
 You discover a transformation has taken place!